siddiquesalman/flatnet/README.md

-# flatnet-separable
+# flatnet
 This repo contains the train and test code for the lensless reconstruction algorithm proposed in the ICCV 2019 paper **Towards Photorealistic Reconstruction of Highly Multiplexed Lensless Images** [[PDF]](http://openaccess.thecvf.com/content_ICCV_2019/papers/Khan_Towards_Photorealistic_Reconstruction_of_Highly_Multiplexed_Lensless_Images_ICCV_2019_paper.pdf) and the IEEE TPAMI 2020 paper **FlatNet: Towards Photorealistic Scene Reconstruction from Lensless Measurements**.

+# flatnet-sep
 The best way to make sure all dependencies are installed is by installing Anaconda followed by PyTorch.
 It has been tested on PyTorch version 0.4.0 and above.

 Once the dependencies are installed, to run the test script, open Jupyter and use the notebook **FlatNet-separable.ipynb** to evaluate flatnet-separable on captured measurements.
-Similarly, use **Flatnet-gen.ipynb** to evaluate flatnet-gen on captured measurement.

 Pretrained models can be found at : [[Link]](https://www.dropbox.com/sh/1p9n1mclkhlx074/AADj4fLZQaFrH1y-aAnF40Bda?dl=0)